Kitware/vtk-js/Examples/Applications/SkyboxViewer/index.md

 ### VR Mode

-In VR mode, a `tap` can be used to move to the next position while a `tab with 2 fingers` can be use to toggle the full screen mode.
+In VR mode, a `tap` can be used to move to the next position.
+On Android a `tap` will also trigger the fullscreen mode.
+For iOS devices, the landscape mode should switch to fullscreen on Safari while on Chrome and Firefox, that fullscreen mode is not available.